ismailceylan/php-urlify/README.md

 ## 🔸 Host
 The `host` component of a URL specifies the domain address that identifies the resource's location on the network.
 In `Urlify`, the `host` property is an instance of the `Iceylan\Urlify\Host` class, providing methods for manipulation and inspection of the host part.

-This library uses a top-level domain name list to separate the top-level domain names.
-It doesn't just extract the latest segment of a dot separated string and treat it as a top-level domain.
-With this approach, we know `co.uk` is a top-level domain name.
+This library uses a list of top-level domain names to separate the top-level domain names.
+It doesn't just take the latest part of a string separated by dots and treat it as the main domain.
+This approach tells us that `co.uk` is a top-level domain name.

 ### 📥 Instantiating
-Accessing via `Url` object:
+Accessing host instance via `Url` object:

 ```php
 use Iceylan\Urlify\Url;